 The South Downs National Park Authority (SDNPA) became the organisation with the statutory responsibility of writing planning policy for the National Park Area on the 1st of April 2011.
 It has a Plan which was adopted in Spring 2019.
-The northern section of the Parish lies within the SDNP.
+The northern section of the Parish lies within the SDNP (as shown on the map on page 7).